-- (a) If a PCO or ICM is of opinion a Dispute has arisen between a Member and any other person including another Member (Disputing Parties), the PCO or ICM as appropriate may recommend to the Disputing Parties the Dispute be resolved by Mediation. - (b) Mediation shall be conducted in accordance with the procedure set out in this By-Law 5.15 and shall be voluntary and confidential between the Disputing Parties.
+(a) If a PCO or ICM is of the opinion that a Dispute has arisen between a Member and any other person, including another Member (Disputing Parties), the PCO or ICM as appropriate may recommend to the Disputing Parties that the Dispute be submitted to mediation.

-- (c) CPA Australia shall not be responsible for the conduct or costs of Mediation nor selection of the mediator. - (d) Upon receiving the written consent of each of the Disputing Parties to: - submit the Dispute to Mediation upon the basis of the provisions of this By-Law 5.15 by which the Disputing Parties must agree to be bound; - (ii) negotiate in good faith with the other Disputing Parties in selection of a mutually acceptable mediator; - (iii) accept as mediator the person appointed pursuant to By-Law 5.15(e) in the circumstances set out; and - (iv) comply with any direction or requirement of the mediator including execution of a formal appointment, release and/or indemnity and a decision as to costs of the Mediation;
+- (b) Mediation shall be conducted in accordance with the procedure set out in this By-Law 5.16 and shall be voluntary and confidential between the Disputing Parties. - (c) CPA Australia shall not be responsible for the conduct or costs of mediation nor selection of the mediator. - (d) Upon receiving the written consent of each of the Disputing Parties to: - (i) submit the Dispute to mediation upon the basis of the provisions of this By-Law 5.16 (by which the Disputing Parties must agree to be bound); - (ii) negotiate in good faith with the other Disputing Parties in selection of a mutually acceptable mediator; - (iii) accept as mediator the person appointed pursuant to By-Law 5.16(e) in the circumstances set out; and - (iv) comply with any direction or requirement of the mediator including execution of a formal appointment, release and/or indemnity and a decision as to costs of the mediation:

-the PCO shall circulate to the Disputing Parties a list of suggested mediators considered by the MPC to be competent to conduct the Mediation.
+the PCO shall circulate to the Disputing Parties a list of suggested mediators considered by the MPC to be competent to conduct the mediation.

-- (e) the Disputing Parties must jointly appoint a mediator (whether from the circulated list or otherwise) within ten (10) Business Days of service on the Disputing Parties of the list of suggested mediators failing which a mediator is to be appointed by the then President of the Bar Council or such similar body representing the legal advocacy profession in the place in which the Dispute arose on the application of any of the Disputing Parties; - (f) the Mediation will be held in the nearest capital city to the place in which the Dispute arose unless the Disputing Parties otherwise agree; - (g) the Mediation must be conducted in accordance with the Australian Commercial Disputes Centre Mediation Guidelines; - (h) if the Dispute is not resolved within twenty (20) Business Days after the mediator has been appointed, or any other time to which the Disputing Parties agree in writing, the Mediation ceases; - (i) unless the Disputing parties agree otherwise in respect of any Mediation, they must pay and bear an equal share of the mediator's costs; - (j) if the Dispute is resolved under Mediation then the Disputing Parties must sign the terms of the agreement which will become final and binding on them; and - (i) written statements prepared for the mediator or for a Disputing Party; and - (ii) any discussion between the Disputing Parties and between them and the mediator during Mediation;
+- (e) the Disputing Parties must jointly appoint a mediator (whether from the circulated list or otherwise) within ten (10) Business Days of service on the Disputing Parties of the list of suggested mediators, failing which a mediator is to be appointed by the then president of the Bar Council or such similar body representing the legal advocacy profession in the place in which the Dispute arose on the application of any of the Disputing Parties; - (f) the mediation will be held in the nearest capital city to the place in which the Dispute arose, unless the Disputing Parties otherwise agree; - (g) the mediation must be conducted in accordance with the guidelines issued by the Australian Commercial Disputes Centre Mediation; - (h) if the Dispute is not resolved within twenty (20) Business Days after the mediator has been appointed, or any other time to which the Disputing Parties agree in writing, the mediation ceases: - (i) unless the Disputing Parties agree otherwise in respect of any mediation, they must pay and bear an equal share of the mediator's costs; - (j) if the Dispute is resolved under mediation then the Disputing Parties must sign the terms of the agreement which will become final and binding on them; and - (i) written statements prepared for the mediator or for a Disputing Party; and - (ii) any discussion between the Disputing Parties and between them and the mediator during mediation;